I know that you believe that you understood what you think I said,

 Assume a customer from, for example, Belgium needs a professional to translate a document from English into Russian.
 The document contains a hundred pages of plain text.
 A freelance translator from, for example, Ukraine accepts the order.
 Both the customer and the translator agreed to charge the work according to the number of characters.
 What can go wrong?

 Seems nothing can.
 However, the fictional phone conversation scenario below is actually rather likely to occur, demonstrating that troubles may exist even in paradise.
+It’s not so easy to count the words correctly.

 – Customer (slightly disgusted after receiving the finished translation along with an invoice for payment):